PANDYA21/npm-usermanagement-cloudant-middleware/README.md

   // See Options in README.md for more details
   parentRouter: app, // provide parent custom routes through root router app if any.
   cookieMaxAge: 1 * 1000 * 3600, // authorization cookie expiration age in ms, default 1 hour.
-  index: '/' // path to index.html or root page after successful auth });
+  index: '/', // path to index.html or root page after successful auth
+  vcap_name: 'myCloduant' // VCAP_SERVICES instance name
+});

 /* Order is important! */